-Moving a Crisis from a Higher to a Lower Level and Declaring a Crisis Resolved
+De-escalating a Crisis and Declaring a Crisis Resolved

-The District Governor, in collaboration with the CMO, shall be responsible for determining when a crisis has moved from a higher to a lower level and declaring a crisis resolved according to the following:
+The District Governor, in collaboration with the CMO, shall be responsible for de-escalating a crisis (moving a crisis from a higher level to a lower level) and declaring a crisis resolved according to the following:

-- A crisis level will be moved from a higher level to a lower level, when appropriate, when all steps in the response protocols have been followed, but there is still a need to maintain a level of crisis awareness or response, and that response is more appropriate to the protocols described by a lower level.
-The District Governor will communicate with the Core CMT in the event of a de-escalation of a crisis and activate the notification protocols, as necessary. - Declaring a crisis resolved: a crisis will be deemed resolved when all steps in the response protocols have been followed, there is no immediate risk to young people and volunteers, and there is no need to maintain a level of crisis awareness or response.
-The District Governor will communicate with the Core CMT in the event of a resolution of a crisis and activate the notification protocols, as necessary.
+- Deescalating a crisis: a crisis level will be moved from a higher level to a lower level, when appropriate, when all the steps in the response protocols have been followed, but there is still a need to maintain a level of crisis awareness or response, and that response is more appropriate to the protocols described by a lower level.
+The District Governor will communicate with the Core CMT in the event of a de-escalation of a crisis and activate the notification protocols as necessary. - Declaring a crisis resolved: a crisis will be deemed resolved when all steps in the response protocols have been followed, there is no immediate risk to young people and volunteers, and there is no need to maintain a level of crisis awareness or response.
+The District Governor will communicate with the Core CMT in the event of a resolution of a crisis and activate the notification protocols as necessary.